zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/4. Main/readme, Main.md

 - For Random Node Selection: `Stoch_{Number of nodes}_{mixing parameter}_{embedding dimension}dim_{method id}_MEAN.csv`
 - For Targeted Node Selection: `Rank_{Number of nodes}_{mixing parameter}_{embedding dimension}dim_{method id}_MEAN.csv`

-*Note: The numbers in the file names (e.g., 1000 and 0.01) are examples representing the number of nodes and mixing parameters.*

 ## Graph Disturbance for Real-World Graphs - `Graph_Disturb_real.py`
-This program is designed to evaluate robustness of community structure for LFR synthetic networks.
+This program is designed to evaluate robustness of community structure for real world networks.
 Everything is similar with that in `Graph_Disturb.py`.
 ## Note

 - The usage of LINE and LLE depends on the availability of a GPU.